 Recommended courses outside the department

 Courses in mathematics, chemistry, and computer science are frequently elected to support a major in physics, but courses in geology, biology, economics, philosophy, anthropology, and other areas have occasionally been chosen by physics majors whose post-graduation objectives have an interdisciplinary dimension.
 With departmental approval, up to two upper-level courses in other departments may be substituted for required physics electives.

 Students with strong backgrounds should seek advanced placement and credit, normally by submitting scores on the Physics Advanced Placement Examination of the Educational Testing Service.
 Advanced placement without credit is awarded to students who submit satisfactory evidence that they both understand most of PHYS 141 or 151 and are able to remedy weaknesses on their own initiative.

 International and off-campus study

-The Associated Colleges of the Midwest program at Oak Ridge National Laboratory is available to majors in physics.
-Further, with careful advance planning, physics majors at Lawrence can arrange to be off campus for a term—typically the Winter or Spring Term of the junior year or the Fall Term of the senior year—without jeopardizing progress in the major.
+International and off-campus study The Associated Colleges of the Midwest program at Oak Ridge National Laboratory is available to majors in physics.
+Further, with careful advance planning, physics majors at Lawrence can arrange to be off campus for a term — typically the Winter or Spring Term of the junior year — without jeopardizing progress in the major.
 Thus, physics majors can participate in off-campus programs, even if those programs contain no scientific components.
 The Lawrence London Centre, among others, has been a popular destination for physics majors.

 Senior Experience in Physics

-All seniors will participate in a two-unit senior seminar, PHYS 650, in which they present their work orally.
+All seniors will participate in a two-unit senior seminar in which they present their work orally.
 Students with double majors or degrees may propose initiatives that span multiple departments but both departments must approve such proposals before the project goes forward.